Sandip20/crispy-spoon/README.md

-install all the required packages to run this script download strikes information: https://archives.nseindia.com/content/fo/sos_scheme.xls Download lots information: https://archives.nseindia.com/content/fo/fo_mktlots.csv
+install all the required packages to run this script download strikes information: https://archives.nseindia.com/content/fo/sos_scheme.xls Download lots information: https://archives.nseindia.com/content/fo/fo_mktlots.csv Buying opportunity:
+Look for cheapeast as well as  wait for the move if first standard deviation jaise hi move aati hai we need to enter first_standard_deviation =Volatility(IV) / 16.2 for example stocks iv is around 30 wait for 1.5% or 2% then buy and hold the stock

 todo:
 1) create UI to see the top n cheapest straddles